Azure/azure-functions-durable-extension/docfx/articles/overview.md

 Because all the state is managed by the Durable Functions runtime, it's not necessary for you to implement your own status tracking mechanism.

+> [!NOTE]
+> More information on the HTTP APIs exposed by the Durable Functions extension can be found in the [HTTP APIs](~/articles/topics/http-api.md) topic.

 It's important to point out that even though the Durable Functions extension has built-in web hooks for managing long-running orchestrations, it's entirely possible for you to implement this pattern yourself using your own function triggers (e.g. HTTP, queue, Event Hub, etc.) and the `orchestrationClient` binding.

 ```cs